fpagliughi/rust-industrial-io/README.md

 ### Library Wrapper

-To do anything with _libiio_, the applcation must first create a `Context`to either maniplate the hardware on the local device (i.e. a _local_ context), or to communicate with hardware on a remote device such as over a network connection.
+To do anything with _libiio_, the application must first create a `Context`to either manipulate the hardware on the local device (i.e. a _local_ context), or to communicate with hardware on a remote device such as over a network connection.
 Creating a local context is a fairly heavyweight operation compared to other library operations in that it will scan the hardware and build up a local representation in memory.

 The context is thus a snapshot of the hardware at the time at which it was created.
 Any hardware that is added outside of the context - such as another process creating a new _hrtimer_, will not be reflected in it.
 A new context would need to be created to re-scan the hardware.

 But then, finding hardware is very efficient in that it just searches through the data structures in the context.
 A call like `ctx.find_device('adc0')` just looks for a string match in the list of hardware devices, and the pointer returned by the underlying library call is juts a reference to an existing context data structure.

-Nothing is created or destrioyed when new Rust hardware structures are declared, such as `Device` or `Channel`.
+Nothing is created or destroyed when new Rust hardware structures are declared, such as `Device` or `Channel`.
 Therefore the Rust structures can easily be cloned by copying the pointer to the library structure.

 The Rust `Context` object is just a reference-counted smart pointer to an `InnerContext`.
 This makes it easy to share the C context between different objects (devices, channels, etc), and to manage its lifetime.
 The `InnerContext` actually wraps the C context.
 When it goes out of scope, typically when the last reference disappears, the C context is destroyed.
 Cloning the `InnerContext` creates a full copy of the C library's context.